 The first preventive conservation of a part of the mosaics in Stobi started in the 1930s and continued sporadically in the following decades.
 Today, many of the mosaics require urgent conservation and preservation due to damage caused by the weather and lack of proper and consistent maintenance over the past decades.
 In 2009, NI Stobi started a long-term program for complete conservation and exhibition of the mosaics at Stobi.
 Each Balkan Heritage Workshop contributes to this program and facilitates significantly the conservation of at least one of the endangered mosaics!

 Thanks to the hardworking conservation team of NI Stobi and all project participants as well as the Balkan Heritage funding in 2012 and 2013, two of the floor mosaics in the Theodosian Palace of Stobi were successfully conserved.
 In 2014 and 2015, the students participated in the conservation and restoration project of the mosaics from the narthex of the Episcopal basilica which is considered to be the oldest and most important Early Christian monument in the Republic of Macedonia.
-A project for conservation of the baptisterium of the Episcopal Basilica funded by The U.S. Ambassadors Fund for Cultural Heritage Preservation, 2016 is running at the moment.
+A project for conservation of the baptisterium of the Episcopal Basilica funded by The U.S. Ambassadors Fund for Cultural Heritage Preservation was successfully finalized in 2018.

-In the focus of the course in 2016 and 2017, were the floor mosaics from the late antique palace (so called "Casino") and plus the mosaics from the narthex in the Episcopal basilica.
-In 2018 the conservation team and the students are going to work on previously detached mosaic sections originating from the Episcopal Basilica.
+The focus of the course in 2016 and 2017, were the floor mosaics from the late antique palace (so called "Casino") and plus the mosaics from the narthex in the Episcopal basilica.
+In 2018 the conservation team and the students worked on in situ preserved mosaic from the Theodosian palace.
+The same mosaic will be in the focus of the workshop in 2019, as well as some previously lifted fragments from the Episcopal basilica.

 The Episcopal Basilica of Stobi has several construction phases dated between the 4th and the late 6th century CE.
 The two major construction phases of the Episcopal Basilica are clearly visible in the plan, architecture, wall paintings and the mosaic floor decoration of the edifice.
 During the first phase, the floor of the nave was covered by a colorful mosaic in opus tessalatum with dominant geometric and floral motifs and two central frames containing the initials of Jesus Christ (in Greek) and a medallion with a Christological message to all believers who visit the church.
 Later, around 360 - 370 CE, the first ecclesiastic edifice was reconstructed and extended to the east by bishop Eusthatius, who is mentioned as the commissioner of the reconstruction in the mosaic in front of the new altar.
 On the mosaic his name was written over a splendid kantharos symbolizing the Source of Life.
 In the second half of the 5th century CE on top of the Old Basilica was built a new three - aisled basilica commissioned by Bishop Philip.
 The floors in the nave, the south aisle and the narthex as well as many of the walls were adorned with mosaics.
 The magnificent one that covered the floor of the baptistery (the end of the 5th - beginning of the 6th century CE) illustrates the 41st Psalm of David with two alternated presentations of peacocks and deer around a kantharos.